 - What is currently working well within the organization – that can be left alone?

 - Describe trends you see in the industry?
 How will we evaluate those trends, and which do we need to be in front of?

 - Who will be a part of this planning process?

-- The people who are a part of this process, what will be their role?
+- What will be their role for the people who are a part of this process?

 - How much creative dissonance vs. resonance are you seeking?

 - What areas of the company are distinct/unique/special?

 - Who can I talk with to understand the agency better?